antozerba/ARP_project/README.md

   *  MSG_OBSTACLE: message sent from `osbtacles_gen.c` to add a obstacle to the first non active index in the target array.
 - ***Message***: generic container for transmitting a single drone/target/obstacle update.
 Contains a type identifier and a union with the actual data.
 - ***ResizeMessage***: used to notify a change in the map/window size and trigger the `osbtacles_gen.c` and  `target_gen.c` classes to generate new to date related to the new map dimensions.

+## Log
+The directory `log/` stores runtime logs.
+There can be find different time of log files.
+- `*_log.txt`: for each process there is a individual log file for debugging problem.
+- `common_log.txt`: contains log of all the processes.
+- `watchdog_log_msg.txt`: contains responses from all the processes when watchdog polls them.

+## Configuration
+The directory `config/`containes some configuration files.
+- `paremeters.txt` : stores parameters for all the processing.
+- `watchdog.txt`: stores `watchdog.c` pid so that the process `main.c` can share it to other processes when `fork` is called.
+- `pid.txt` : stores process id of all processes so that the `watchdog.c` can use them to poll.